sparkfabrik/company-playbook/README.md

 A broad list of still-to-be-stubbed contents can be found on this Trello board (restricted access to the management board, so far): https://trello.com/b/uJMBxjZZ/sparkfabrik-playbook-and-documentation.
 A new board will likely be spawned to act as a "parking lot" for changes to this playbook and to track the contents proposals and issues.

+### Hide pages from home and menu

+Using the metadata of the page, you have the option to hide it from the home menu or/and from the sidebar menu.

+You can do so using the following options:
+- `ShowOnMenu: false` will hide the page from the site menu
+- `ShowOnHome: false` will hide the page from the home menu

 ## Theme

 You can edit the `spark-playbook` theme in the `custom/themes/` to match the styles and settings of your new project, you won't need to change the machine name of the theme.